-How does geo-blocking work?
+How does geoblocking work?

 This is how it goes:

-Despite attempts at geo-blocking, there are ways to access the free and open internet.
+Despite attempts at geoblocking, there are ways to access the free and open internet.
 What are they, and what do you need to do?
 Read on.

-A VPN is the most effective way to safely and privately bypass geo-blocking.
-It masks your real IP address and substitutes it with the one that’s based in a different country.
+A VPN is the most effective way to safely and privately bypass geoblocking and other types of internet censorhsip.
+It masks your real IP address and substitutes it with another based in a different country.
 This changes your location online and bypasses geoblocking.

 Getting a VPN is easy and usually inexpensive.
 Most VPNs are compatible with iOS, Android, macOS, and Windows operating systems.
-For example, Surfshark also allows you to download the VPN on Chrome and Firefox, Linux, FireTV, AppleTV (+ other smart TVs), Xbox, and Playstation.
+For example, Surfshark also allows you to download their VPN on Chrome and Firefox, Linux, FireTV, AppleTV (+ other smart TVs), Xbox, and Playstation.

-How to get started with a VPN?
+How to get started with a VPN

 - Download the app.